Kira-Hudson/dnd/README.md

-# D&D (Jekyll)
+# Kira's Dungeons and Dragons

-Is a Jekyll site for putting D&D-related content.
+Is a Jekyll site on which to put D&D-related content.

 ## Sections